Do you need to quickly get system information about your WordPress site?

 It is made of several components, including web server software (Apache or NGINX), PHP (a programming language), database software (MySQL), and more.

-All of these software have different features that your WordPress hosting company configures and sets up for you.
+All of these software elements have different features that your WordPress hosting company configures and sets up for you.
 For more on this topic, please see our guide on how WordPress works behind the scenes.

 That being said, let’s take a look at how to easily access system information for your WordPress website without any technical skills.